Ex-Fifth Harmony Singer Camila Cabello Took Short Social Media Break For New Album

 Former Fifth Harmony member Camila Cabello reveals she has been hard at work on her debut album as a solo artist days after the girl group performed for the first time without her at the People’s Choice Awards 2017.

-Fans missed Camila online as she has not been in social media for days, but she has a good reason for it, which she revealed in her first tweet after an entire week of silence.
+Fans missed Camila online as she has not been on social media for days, but she has a good reason for it, which she revealed in her first tweet after an entire week of silence.

 The 19-year-old singer, whose exit from Fifth Harmony was not the most amicable and has stirred some drama, sent some love to her fans as she returns after a short break from Twitter.